thisischrissie/group7-CFG-Fullstack/README.md

 - [Grace Tachie-Lewis](https://github.com/graceleewis)
 - [Tara Patterson](https://github.com/Tara2805)

-## How To Create Google Maps API key For Free
+## How To Create Google Maps API Key for Free

 ### What is it?
 The Google Maps API (Application Programming Interface) is a set of web services and tools provided by Google that allows developers to integrate Google Maps into their websites, applications, and services.
 The API enables developers to customize maps, embed them into web pages - which is our primary use of the API in our project, create location-based services, and access various features and data from Google Maps.